kineticstoolkit/kineticstoolkit_doc/html/_sources/timeseries_manipulating.md

 markers_copy
 ```

 [](api/ktk.TimeSeries.copy.rst) has different arguments to select which attributes to copy.
-For instance, if we want to create an empty TimeSeries, but with the same time and events as the source, we could use:
+For instance, if we want to create TimeSeries with the same time and events as another one, but without its data, we could use:

 ```{code-cell} ipython3
 markers_copy = markers.copy(copy_data=False, copy_data_info=False)